files-community/Website/src/routes/blog/posts/ten-things/+page.md

 9. **Option to calculate folder sizes**: Files allows you to calculate folder sizes, which is normally only done for files.

 10. **File tags**: Files allows you to tag your files for easy organization and searching.
+Learn more about tags [here](/docs/features/tags)

 These are just a few of the many features and capabilities of Files.
 By utilizing these features, you can make your experience with Files even more efficient and convenient.